 Why it’s a "Best Columbus Steakhouse": Eddie’s prices are high for Columbus, but the prime, aged beef, well-selected wine list, and special touches like the smoking shrimp make it worth the visit.
 Most of the entrées can easily make two meals.
 Sometimes, featured wines and entrees are offered at small discounts.

 Location: 1570 Polaris Parkway (Polaris Parkway and Lyra Drive), Columbus

-Location: There are four Hyde Parks around Columbus -- downtown, Worthington, Dublin and Upper Arlington.
+Location: There are three Hyde Parks around Columbus -- downtown, Dublin, and Upper Arlington.
 The one reviewed here is the downtown site, 569 North High Street, Columbus in the Short North/Cap area.